OliverOakley/project_two/README.md

 ## Cloud Server - GCP:

 When it comes to the Cloud, I utilised GCP.
-Here, you can see the four VMs I have created on Ubuntu 20.10:
+Here, you can see the five VMs I have created on Ubuntu 20.10:

 ![gcp1](https://i.gyazo.com/e64d352407d892dba32784c49b813418.png)

 By having all VMs set to europe-west2-b allows them to work together within a network.
 Connected in this network, the VMs have their own roles:
-* master-machine - The manager of the Docker Swarm.
-It also creates the microservice application, connects to Jenkins, and connects to GitHub.
-Holds the Ansible Playbook to configure the other three VMs with Swarm and NGINX.
+* master-machine - Creates the microservice application, connects to Jenkins, and connects to GitHub.
+Holds the Ansible Playbook to configure the other four VMs with Swarm and NGINX.
+* manager-machine - The manager of the Docker Swarm.
 * worker-machine-1/2 - The two workers within the Swarm.
 They are connected to the Master via Docker Swarm.
 * nginx-machine - Acts as a reverse proxy for the app and as a load balancer for the Swarm.